Best cheap blenders of 2024 in the UK - I've tested these affordable blenders, all under £70

 Not the most powerful

 For £30, you can’t really go wrong with this no-frills, hardworking blender.
 It might not have the most powerful motor of all the options on this list, but it turned frozen fruit into a silky smoothie with no visible effort.
-The unit stays pretty still while the blades are running, and although the motor is less powerful than others on this list, we didn’t notice a stark difference in terms of blending time or noise.
+The unit stays pretty still while the blades are running, and although the motor is less powerful than others on this list, I didn’t notice a stark difference in terms of blending time or noise.

-How we tested the best cheap blenders
+How I tested the best cheap blenders

 Image of cheap blenders during testing